 Jobs lost to automation statistics show that some positions will completely disappear, while others are just being reshaped under new conditions.
 It is true that certain vocations will become obsolete, however, there will arise new business opportunities creating new jobs that didn’t exist before.
 Times have changed and they continue to do so.
 Automation and AI are progressing daily.
 One-fourth of jobs in the US are in danger of automation and 55% of the jobs that don’t require a bachelor’s degree are in jeopardy of automation.
 Storage, manufacturing, and transportation are facing the biggest chance to be fully automated.
 But it is not technological innovations alone affecting job loss.
 Employees will have to improve their skills and knowledge in order to stay competitive and productive.
 It may even involve an occupational switch for some.

 Engineering is a field in which we can embrace AI as an opportunity.
 For example, if an engineer is trying to work out how to reinforce a particular feature in their design, wouldn’t it be great if they could just ask their computer?
 This is natural language processing that is steps above Siri, as highlighted in the article How Artificial Intelligence has Impacted Engineering, along with topics of big data, machine learning, manufacturing, image processing, and the internet of things.
 There is an urgent need for companies to retrain and upskill their current employees.
-Executives see this as a top business priority due to the pace at which automation and digitization is growing.
+Executives see this as a top business priority due to the pace at which automation and digitization are growing.
 That is exactly what Design Engine does and something we touched on in a previous article.
-The jobs may not look the same in 5 years as they did even 10 years ago.

 What Do You Want to be When You Grow Up?